 Since March, the COVID-19 crisis had produced an unprecedented strain on the global supply chain for personal protective equipment and sanitation supplies.
-The pressure was particularly pronounced in the U.S., where 36% of healthcare institutions surveyed in an April TIME Magazine poll reported running out of at least one critical item.
-Against the backdrop of surging infection rates and a shrinking stockpile, governments across the country set out to do all they can to procure PPE – galvanizing the private sector, sole-sourcing emergency contracts, and even bidding against another for the critical supplies.
+Pressure was particularly pronounced in the U.S., where 36% of healthcare institutions surveyed in an April TIME Magazine poll reported running out of at least one critical item.
+Against the backdrop of surging infection rates and a shrinking stockpile, governments across the country set out to do all they can to procure PPE – galvanizing the private sector, sole-sourcing emergency contracts, and even bidding against each other.

 While the shortage of medical supplies persists in many parts of the country, since June, the containment of COVID-19 in much of Asia and Europe coupled with an exponential growth of PPE manufacturers and importers had significantly alleviated the strain on the PPE supply chain.
 In fact, in China alone, 70,802 new companies registered to make or trade face masks this year, while exports of medical equipment and supplies rose 89 percent between March and May.
 In June, reduced demand and increased scrutiny for product quality had significantly elevated competition for PPE manufacturers.
 Consequently, prices for all forms of PPE have been steadily on the decline for months after an initial surge, some decreasing by as much as 90%.
 This is particularly true for civilian use products such as non-medical disposable face masks, for which retail prices have even returned to pre-COVID levels.
 Indeed, such market changes are crucial to advancing the mission of affordable protection for all.